igormomc/AOPnetworkFinder_v2/README.md

 2. How to run the application locally using Docker

 ## Prerequisites
-Docker installed on your system.
+Docker is installed on your system.

 ## Running the project locally
 1. Clone the repository